-- Schools and colleges across RCT will recognise, use and celebrate our heritage in their delivery of the Curriculum for Wales. - Educational resources will be created in partnership with educational organisations in RCT. - Digital innovation will be used to embed heritage as a key-driver in place-making, and in the recording and reviewing of our heritage assets. - A partnership approach to data collection will be adopted.
-We will ensure that all parties are informed by and adhere to clear policies and that comprehensive data sharing and disclosure policies in place. - The community and/or those with lived experience will provide valuable input in developing procedures.
-Involving our communities from the outset, we aim to gain an authentic and measured understanding for both their interests and areas/topics that have received less attention.
+- Schools and colleges across RCT will recognise, use and celebrate our heritage and Welsh language in their delivery of the Curriculum for Wales. - Digital innovation will be used to embed heritage as a key-driver in place-making, and in the recording and reviewing of our heritage assets.

-Knowledge Action Plan 2025-2030
+'Value' Action Plan 2025-2030